adisri-ai/Resume-hunt/README.md

 The entire workflow completes within minutes while preserving explainability through skill-wise scoring.

 ---
-# Use of Caching for faster response and updates :
+# Use of Caching and asynchronous update to database:
 *CRUD* operations from database are usually very slow.
 To speed up the application we use **in-memory caching** ans **asynchronous update** to the database to make the application fast for the user.
 # 🌟 Unique Features